CollinHeist/TitleCardMaker/docs/index.md

 TitleCardMaker (TCM) is a program and Docker container written in Python that automates the creation of customized Title Cards for use in personal media server services like Plex, Jellyfin, or Emby.
+This is a self-hosted tool - meaning that it is installed and run on your computer.

 <div class="scroller">
   <div class="scroller__inner">